13 Medical Reasons You’re Tired All the Time

 You’re tired because…you have heart failure

 When you have heart failure, your heart can’t keep up with the body’s needs for blood, according to the American Heart Association.
 Your body will start to bring blood away from body tissues so it can keep vital organs fully supplied.
 With less blood in your leg muscles, even everyday activities can feel exhausting.
-Plus, blood gets backed up in your veins leading away from your lungs and leaks back into them, making you lose your breath suddenly.
+Plus, fluid gets backed up in your veins leading away from your lungs.
+This increases pressure and allows fluid to leak into the lungs, making you lose your breath suddenly.
 When you’re asleep, it could wake you up and make for a restless night.
 Here are the everyday things you do that zap your energy levels.

 You’re tired because…you have hypersomnia